sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - What percentage of total bookings are successfully completed, and how efficient is the ride fulfillment process?

-- How much revenue is generated from completed rides, and how does it trend over time?
+- How much revenue is generated from completed rides ?

 - Which payment methods contribute the most to total revenue, and is there over-dependence on specific modes?